 In our case, after returning from Europe to Asia with Scoot Air’s ultra-cheap flight from Athens, we were planning to venture out by Pelni to West Papua, and from there backtrack all the way to Sulawesi or Borneo.
 We knew we needed the security of the most important asset for such a journey: time.

 Visiting Indonesia is easier than before: individuals of about 160 nationalities are now entitled to receive 30 days free visa on arrival, provided one has return flight tickets, in many air, sea and land ports across the country.
 But it only comes in a 30-day variation, and it’s not extendable.
 This is perfectly fine for a week-long vacation in Bali, for example.

-You can still land and pay 35$ for a 30-days visa which can be extended once while in the country, yet at the cost of visiting an immigration office multiple times.
+Otherwise, you can still land and pay 35$ for a 30-days visa which can be extended once while in the country, yet at the cost of visiting an immigration office multiple times.

-If you want to stay longer, or you don’t want to get caught up in red tape while traveling in some off the beaten path island, it’s necessary to visit an Indonesian Embassy and apply for a 60-days Indonesian tourist visa.
+But if you want to stay longer, or you don’t want to get caught up in red tape while traveling in some off the beaten path island, it’s necessary to visit an Indonesian Embassy and apply for a 60-days Indonesian tourist visa.
 This can, in theory, be extended in Indonesia another two times, for a maximum 6 months stay, as some online reports demonstrate.

 This post will explain what we did to get our 60-days Indonesian visa in Bangkok, Thailand.